skyeaaron/cds-monitoring/README.md

 3. Override Comments Report: Summarizes number of alerts and comments for all BPAs receiving override comments.
   1. Send an email daily with comments written in the last day.
 Highlights "cranky comments" in yellow.
   2. Send an email once a month with the previous month's comments.
+4. Audit Metadata
+  1. Saves .csv file reporting on all changes to date in BPA logic.
+Based on historical output files of BPA Audit Log scripts.